 Treadmills are especially great for speedwork, because they provide such a flat, smooth, even surface in addition to reasonably exact pacing.
 You simply have to press a button to the speed that you want to work on, and sustain it for whatever intervals you desire.

-Finally, treadmills are a great option for avoiding weather.
+Finally, treadmills are a nice option for avoiding bad weather.
 Whether that be rain, snow, cold, or heat, many people (even those who prefer to run outside) will use a treadmill to avoid the elements.

 Treadmills are known for being incredibly boring.
 You are running in one spot, and depending on the length of your workout, you might be there for a long time.
 Even if you use fans, you might sweat more than you would outside because there isn’t a breeze.
 Also…how long can you stare at a wall without going nuts?
 Treadmills will call on you to up your in-workout entertainment game.

-Finally, most people don’t own treadmills, because they are pretty expensive.
+Also, most people don’t own treadmills, because they are pretty expensive.
 Gym membership is often the only option, but this, too, comes at a cost.
 Plus, you also have to factor in the drive to the gym, which might be tiring when you have had a long day at the office.

 7. Cinder track

 Depending on how old you are, the phrase “cinder track” may or may not ring a bell.
 Before synthetic tracks existed, there were cinder tracks, a composition of fine rock, ash, carbon, and slag.

-You might have difficulties finding one nearby, but if you happen to live near one, it’s definitely a good surface to check out.
+You might have difficulties finding one nearby, but if you happen to live near one, it’s definitely a decent surface to check out.
 If anything, it will be a nice variation to your traditional running surfaces.